 A reader asked: I work in a Finance Department and I am worried I will be called by a debt collector about a credit card.
 Can I say I don't want them to call me at work?
 This is a common worry.
 Whatever your job, you don't want your manager or your colleagues to know you have money problems.
 It could be a lender or a debt collector, it could be an overdue bill or a debt.
 Creditors should … [Read more...]

-A reader, Mrs J, asked: Since February my husband has started to receive letters from WageDay Advance, Satsuma and QuickQuid saying that he has loans with them that need repaying.
+This article grew out of a reader's question.
+Mrs J, asked: Since February my husband has started to receive letters from WageDay Advance, Satsuma and QuickQuid saying that he has loans with them that need repaying.
 He doesn’t have any loans.
 We have sent Prove It letters to all three.
-We have now had letters saying that WageDay Advance and QuickQuid have passed the account to debt collectors.
-In addition, he has now had a letter … [Read more...]
+We have now had letters saying that WageDay Advance and QuickQuid have passed the account to debt … [Read more...]